-- 25. The main factors that will be considered are: - a. proper and prompt recording of the movements of documents (this includes all documents, including those relating to the regulated entity's own securities as there is a

-- b. proper and prompt recording of all purchases and sales of securities on behalf of clients; - c. records in agreement with the statements sent to clients of assets held on their behalf; - d. reconciliations carried out in accordance with the rules; and - e. proper and prompt accounting for benefits, such as bonus or scrip issues accruing to clients.
+- 25. The main factors that will be considered are: - a. proper and prompt recording of the movements of documents (this includes all documents, including those relating to the regulated entity's own securities as there is a risk of teeming and lading and having client documents mixed with the regulated entity's own documents); - b. proper and prompt recording of all purchases and sales of securities on behalf of clients; - c. records in agreement with the statements sent to clients of assets held on their behalf; - d. reconciliations carried out in accordance with the rules; and - e. proper and prompt accounting for benefits, such as bonus or scrip issues accruing to clients.